wwalterr/restaurant/README.md

 This is a monorepo that manages multiple packages and allows easy code sharing, simplified dependency management and code refactoring.

+> Notice that for simplicity only one Git is being used to manage all packages

 ## Setup

 Install the dependencies.